-Recognizing how the destination impacts your transfer limits will give you a better understanding of what sort of minimum and maximum amounts can be sent and received.
-Below, we have outlined the key differences between a domestic and international money transfer.
+Recognising how the destination impacts the limits of your transfer, will give you a better understanding of what sort of minimum and maximum amounts are able to be sent and received.
+We have outlined the key differences between a domestic and international money transfer below.

-These types of payments can take a matter of minutes to reach the recipient’s account because the benefactor and beneficiary are both in the same place, and sometimes you are transferring money between bank accounts with the same institution.
-As well as being quicker than international transfers, domestic money transfers are typically much cheaper.
-This is because you are sending money to someone else – either an individual or a business/organization – who is located in the same country as you.
-Domestic transfers can be made using your online banking or through a money transfer company, and the provider will outline details regarding the minimum and maximum limits.
-Please read our guide to transferring money between
+These types of payments can take a matter of minutes to reach the recipient’s account, due to the fact the benefactor and beneficiary are both in the same place, and sometimes you are transferring money between bank accounts with the same institution.
+As well as being quicker than international transfers, domestic money transfers are typically much cheaper too.
+This is because you are sending money to someone else - either an individual or a business/organisation - who is located in the same country as you.
+Domestic transfers can be made using your online banking or through a money transfer company, and details regarding the minimum and maximum limits, will be outlined by the provider.
+Read our guide to transferring money between

 An international money transfer refers to the process of sending money to someone overseas.
 This can be completed online through your bank or with the help of a specialist provider.
-Either way, it will take longer than a domestic money transfer, depending on your chosen service.
+Either way, it will take longer than a domestic money transfer, depending on the service you have chosen.
 International money transfer specialists make it their business to send money abroad instantly, but this type of transfer is determined by the destination country/currency involved.
 Find out more about the rules and regulations that apply to international money transfers.

 The most popular methods of transferring money online include:

-Each of these methods will have its own specifications regarding limits to funds transferred through their platform.
+Each of these methods will have their own specifications regarding limits to funds transferred through their platform.
 Learn about the various pros and cons of these 3 online money transfer methods.

 No matter which online method you use to move money from A to B, every provider will allow different daily payment amounts.
 To give you a better understanding of how much money you can transfer online, we will present the guidelines of 4 top companies in each sector.